 Will I be notified when the admissions office receives my application materials?

 No, you will not receive notification.
-You may check if your materials and official transcripts have been received by logging into the application portal to view your personal online application checklist.
+You may check if your materials have been received by logging into the application portal to view your personal online application checklist.

 When will I be notified about the decision?